 To point out the similarities and differences with other senior leadership positions, we looked at over 50 job descriptions for open roles with BizOps in the job title across both early-stage startups and tech giants.

-The open roles ranged from “Head of BizOps,” “Senior Analyst, Product & Engineering BizOps” to “Senior Finance & BizOps Analyst.”
-While the job titles did not make it easier to understand, there were some common threads to be found.
+The open roles ranged from “Head of BizOps”, “Senior Analyst, Product & Engineering BizOps” to “Senior Finance & BizOps Analyst”.
+While the job titles did not make it easier to understand, some common threads were found.